zorael/kameloso/README.md

 #### Build configurations

-There are two major configurations in which the bot may be built.
+There are two primary configurations in which the bot may be built.

-* `application`: base configuration; everything needed for an IRC bot
+* `application`: base configuration
-* `twitch`: additionally includes Twitch chat support and the Twitch bot plugin
+* `twitch`: additionally includes support for Twitch chat and the **Twitch** bot plugin

-Both configurations come in `-lowmem` variants; `application-lowmem` and `twitch-lowmem`; that lower compilation memory required at the cost of increased compilation time.
+Both configurations come in `-lowmem` variants; `application-lowmem` and `twitch-lowmem`; that lower compilation memory required at the cost of increased build times.
 This may help on memory-constrained systems, such as the Raspberry Pi.

 List configurations with `dub --annotate --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default `application` configuration.